 Skip to content

-Hadoop HDFS Replacement Solution
+HDFS Replacement

-Challenges Facing HDFS
+Challenges with HDFS

 Operational Complexity

-• Complex Cluster Management: Requires professional Hadoop operations teams
+• Complex Cluster Management: Requires professional Hadoop operations teams.

 Performance Bottlenecks

-• Small File Problem: Large numbers of small files consume excessive NameNode memory
+• Small File Problem: Large numbers of small files consume excessive NameNode memory.

 Cost Considerations

-• High Hardware Costs: Requires large numbers of servers and storage devices
+• High Hardware Costs: Requires large numbers of servers and storage devices.

-• High Personnel Costs: Requires professional operations and development teams
+• High Personnel Costs: Requires professional operations and development teams.

-• Energy Costs: Power and cooling costs for large-scale clusters
+• Energy Costs: Power and cooling costs for large-scale clusters.

 RustFS Advantages

-RustFS, as a next-generation distributed storage system, provides comprehensive solutions for HDFS pain points:
+RustFS provides comprehensive solutions for HDFS pain points:

 Architectural Advantages

-• Cloud-Native Architecture: Supports containerized deployment and elastic scaling
+• Cloud-Native Architecture: Supports containerized deployment and elastic scaling.

 Performance Advantages

-• Intelligent Caching: Multi-level caching strategies improve data access speed
+• Intelligent Caching: Multi-level caching strategies improve data access speed.

 Operational Advantages

-• Simplified Deployment: One-click deployment with automated operations
+• Simplified Deployment: One-click deployment with automated operations.

-• Intelligent Monitoring: Real-time monitoring and alerting systems
+• Intelligent Monitoring: Real-time monitoring and alerting systems.

-• Elastic Scaling: Automatically adjusts resources based on load
+• Elastic Scaling: Automatically adjusts resources based on load.

 Technical Comparison